Maharajan-02/Messenger_SmartContract/README.md

 # Messenger_SmartContract
-A simple messaging protocol using solidity
+# A simple messenger DAAP that allows one user to send and read messages securely using Ethereum blockchain.

+# Development Environment:
+    IDE - Remix IDE
+    Language - Solidity
+    Test Net - Ganache